memgraph/docs/docs/database-functionalities/import-data.md

 The clause reads row by row from a CSV file, and binds the contents of the parsed row to the variable you specified.

 It's important to note that the parser parses the values as strings.
-It' up to the user to convert the parsed row values to the appropriate type.
+It's up to the user to convert the parsed row values to the appropriate type.
 This can be done using the built-in conversion functions such as `ToInteger`, `ToFloat`, `ToBoolean` etc. Consult the documentation on the available conversion functions.